 The second is wbctype = reuse which makes XBeach reuse wave time series that were generated during a previous simulation.
 This can be a simulation using the same or a different model as long as the computational grids are identical.
 In order to reuse boundary conditions, all relevant files should be copied to the current working directory of the model (where the params.txt file is located).
-Relevant files are the ebcflist.bcf and qbcflist.bcf files, see Appendix C.6, and all files referenced therein.
+Relevant files are the ebcflist.bcf and qbcflist.bcf files and all files referenced therein.
+Generally, the referenced files have E{-} and q{-} prefixes.
 No further wave boundary condition data need be given in params.txt.

 On top of that bichromatic waves are also supported.
-Currently the same input parameters as non-spectral waves (see 4.5.2) are required.
+Currently the same input parameters as non-spectral waves (see 4.4.2) are required; however there are planes to elaborate the input parameters of the bichromatic wave in order to specify individual frequency.

-4.5.4 Temporally and/or spatially varying wave boundary conditions
+4.4.4 Temporally and/or spatially varying wave boundary conditions